-There has been ongoing consultation about the planning and construction of Cloncreen Windfarm over the years (see Bord na Móna Wind Farm | Cloncreen Wind Farm) as part of that particular development.
+There has been ongoing consultation about the planning and construction of Cloncreen Windfarm over the years (see Bord na Móna Wind Farm | Cloncreen Wind Farm6) as part of that particular development.
 This website describes the project and has up to date project newsletters.
-This development is now in construction.
+Specific consultation relating to the wind farm development is not listed here.
+The windfarm is currently under construction (June 2022).
 It is planned to provide amenity access at this site when the windfarm is constructed (as per condition 5 of the windfarm Planning Permission).
+Ongoing consultation with the local community and other stakeholders in relation to wind farm construction and operation, and community fund is continuing (Bord na Móna Renewable Energy).

 Local stakeholders will continue to be identified through ongoing engagement with neighbours whose land adjoins Cloncreen Bog.
-Additionally, local representatives of national bodies (such as regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will also be informed of the opportunity to engage with this rehabilitation plan, and will be invited to submit their comments or observations in relation to the proposed rehabilitation at Cloncreen Bog.
+Additionally, local representatives of national bodies (such as regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Cloncreen Bog.